TwinLizzie/NGnoidTV/NGNUITY.md

 Stop it.
 We need new ideas.

-### Millennials and Gen Z are too Weak and undisciplined to succeed at Revolution
+### Liberal Democracy is beset by an inability to generate Radical Change

 It was already hard enough to fight for revolution and reform when half a country consisted of hardened Gangsters who built skyscrapers without safety gear and hauled illegal liquor for a living.